social-analytics/express/README.md

-# Social Analytics Express Code Style Guide
+# Express Code Style Guide

-*How to structure you code for Express 4*
+*How to structure your code for Express 4*

 ## Table of Contents